Creating a Standard Dedicated Resource Pool

 After Storage Configuration is enabled, you can view the type, size, and quantity of container disks of each instance.
 The container disk type can only be local disk or EVS disk and cannot be changed.

 Some specifications do not contain container disks.
 You can set the type and size of container disks when creating a dedicated resource pool.
-Only EVS disks, including common SSO, high I/O, and ultra-high I/O disks, are supported.
+Only EVS disks, including common SSD, high I/O, and ultra-high I/O disks, are supported.

 Add Container Data Disk